Female student reading a book in the stacks of the UAlbany library.

 Choose a concentration in one of two tracks: Academic or Public History

-You might also choose to pursue a combined master's degree with information science or a Juris Doctor in Law.
-These options give you the unique chance to support your education in history with an interdisciplinary curriculum that will make you a strong candidate for post-graduation opportunities in law, archiving and other fields.
+If you're accepted to both programs, you may also pair the MA in History with the MS in Information Science or with the Juris Doctor in Law.
+These options give you the unique chance to support your education in history with an interdisciplinary curriculum that will make you a strong candidate for post-graduation opportunities.

 Additional Information